Furimanejo/In-Heat/README.md

 # In Heat

+(Deprecated with the release of Overwatch 2, see [Underwatch](https://github.com/Furimanejo/Underwatch) for a similar OW2-compatible mod)
 A windows application to control sex toys based on the user's performance in Overwatch (On-fire Meter)

 Here's a list of suported devices (only vibrating or linear toys will work for now): https://iostindex.com/?filter0ButtplugSupport=4